All Episodes

 I can tell you right now on the streets of New York who's doing the Pokemon thing because they're holding the phone at an oddball angle and they're looking at all of these buildings.

-So not only can you catch the Pokemon, you can take pictures of Pokemon in their environment, uh, which is kind of fun.
+So not only can you catch the Pokemon, you can take pictures of Pokemon in their environment, which is kind of fun.

-It's like snap.
+It's like Snapchat.

 Okay, but again, tell me how it works.